Business Type & Structure Explained

 Can't recall what your business type is?
 Here are descriptions of each type to assist you with recalling your business type.

 Limited Liability Company (LLC) is one of the most common business types, its owner(s), called Member(s), are not personally liable for the business's debts.
-The IRS issues an Employer Identification Number for this business type.
+The issues an Employer Identification Number for this business type.

 Private Corporations (INC) are a separate legal entity, so owners (known as shareholders, directors, or officers) aren't personally liable for business debts.
 The IRS issues this entity an Employer Identification Number.